Month of the Military Child

 Why Purple?

-Purple was chosen because it symbolizes all branches of the military, a combination of Army Green, Air Force Blue, Coast Guard Blue, Marine Red and Navy Blue.
+Purple was chosen because it symbolizes all branches of the military, a combination of Army Red, Air Force Blue, Marine Red and Navy Blue.

 Purple up day